GeneralSting/Frontend-documentation/Books/React Design Patterns and Best Practices.md

   - minimum operations required to apply the expected changes on the screen
   - comapring two trees of elements is not free either and React makes two assumptions to reduce its complexity
-    - if two elemnts have a different type, they render a different tree
+    - if two elements have a different type, they render a different tree
     - developers can use keys to mark children as stable across different render calls
       - warning in the browser console: "Each child in an array or iterator should have a unique "key" prop.
 Check the render method of `List`."

-- React tries to apply the smalles possible number of operations on the DOM because touching the `Document Object Model` is an expensive operation
+- React tries to apply the smallest possible number of operations on the DOM because touching the `Document Object Model` is an expensive operation

 ### Optimization techniques